Share On Social!

 - Simply put, adding a road crossing, even with a relatively low traffic volume diminished the experience of the [trail] user.

-Pearson doesn’t understand how the mayor could send an ambiguous easement letter to city council, when multiple agencies said the roadway was not feasible.
+Pearson doesn’t understand how the mayor could send an ambiguous easement letter to city council in 2017, when multiple agencies had said the private road was not feasible.

-Additionally, when the city entered into the agreement with state prior to construction of the rail trail, they agreed to protect, preserve and enhance all open spaces under Article 97 of Articles of Amendment to the Massachusetts Constitution.
+Prior to construction of the rail trail, the city and the state entered into an agreement to protect, preserve and enhance all open spaces under Article 97 of Articles of Amendment to the Massachusetts Constitution.
 Agencies shall not sell, transfer, lease, relinquish, release, alienate, or change the control or use to this land.

 In October 2017, the Friends of the Quequechan River Rail Trail held a rally and bike ride to raise awareness about this issue and share this information.

 Pearson and others spoke passionately at this event about saving the trail and asked attendees to show up at the next City Council meeting for support.